chipsalliance/chisel/docs/src/main/tut/community.md

 - [Bachrach, Jonathan, et al. "Chisel: constructing hardware in a scala embedded language."
 DAC Design Automation Conference 2012.
 IEEE, 2012.](https://people.eecs.berkeley.edu/~jrb/papers/chisel-dac-2012-corrected.pdf)

-The FIRRTL IR and FIRRTL compiler, introduced as part of Chisel 3, are discussed in both the following paper and specification[^2]:
+The FIRRTL IR and FIRRTL compiler, introduced as part of Chisel 3, are discussed in both the following paper and specification[^historical-caveat]:

 - [Izraelevitz, Adam, et al. "Reusability is FIRRTL ground: Hardware construction languages, compiler frameworks, and transformations."
 Proceedings of the 36th International Conference on Computer-Aided Design.
 IEEE Press, 2017.](https://aspire.eecs.berkeley.edu/wp/wp-content/uploads/2017/11/Reusability-is-FIRRTL-Ground-Izraelevitz.pdf)
 - [Li, Patrick S., Adam M. Izraelevitz, and Jonathan Bachrach.
 "Specification for the FIRRTL Language."
 EECS Department, University of California, Berkeley, Tech.
 Rep. UCB/EECS-2016-9 (2016).](https://www2.eecs.berkeley.edu/Pubs/TechRpts/2016/EECS-2016-9.pdf)

+[^historical-caveat]: This specification is provided for historical perspective.
+For the latest version of the FIRRTL specification you can use [this link](https://github.com/freechipsproject/firrtl/raw/master/spec/spec.pdf).

 Finally, Chisel's functional programming and bit-width inference ideas were inspired by earlier work on a hardware description language called *Gel*: